 Planning - What are the thought processes in place at the planning stage?
 Who do you involve?
-How are you sure this learning is required/suitable/viable?
+How are you sure this learning for practitioners is required/suitable/viable?
 Who is available to deliver with correct qualifications/experience?

-Delivery - how will the CLD Learning showcase the CLD competences, values, principles, code of ethics etc?
-How is programme delivered to meet needs of all learners or participants?
+Delivery - how will the CLD Learning showcase the CLD competences, values, principles, code of ethics etc. How is programme delivered to meet needs of all practitioners participating?